Gambling Advertising Regulation in Malta

 2019 13.80 million 20.42 million

 Part III of the secondary legislation requires all MGA licensees to market their products in a socially responsible manner, with a special emphasis on protecting underage and vulnerable individuals from gambling-related harm.
-The advertisements must not encourage socially irresponsible behavior or present gambling as a means of solving one’s personal and financial problems.
+The advertisements must not encourage socially irresponsible behavior or present gambling as a means of solving one’s personal or financial problems.

 References to credit services available instantly to customers are strictly disallowed.
 MGA licensees must refrain from sending any marketing materials to players who have self-excluded from their websites.